yaningo/autoware.ai/README.md

 2. Add a high-level description and date of the overall modification to the [NOTICE.md](NOTICE.md) file.

 ### Local CARMA mods to this readme file:
->* Modified 5/10/2019: Added notice section describing fork status and providing instructions for developers
+- Added notice section describing fork status and providing instructions for developers
+  - 5/10/2019
->  - Kyle Rush
+  - Kyle Rush
->* Modified 10/10/2019: Added several intro sections to provide consistency in appearance among all CARMA repos.
+-Added several intro sections to provide consistency in appearance among all CARMA repos -10/11/2019
->  - John Stark
+  - John Stark

 # CARMAPlatform
 The primary CARMAPlatform repository can be found [here](https://github.com/usdot-fhwa-stol/CARMAPlatform) and is part of the [USDOT FHWA STOL](https://github.com/usdot-fhwa-stol/)